MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/payroll/PayrollUS.md

 2. Next to 'Code' select the appropriate pay code.

+    > [!NOTE]
-    Note: as soon as you select the pay code the following fields will automatically be populated (Pulling in from Employee Pay Code Maintenance window):
+    > As soon as you select the pay code the following fields will automatically be populated (Pulling in from Employee Pay Code Maintenance window):
-        - State (this does NOT mean state tax will be calculated for you – it won't).
+    >  - State (this does NOT mean state tax will be calculated for you – it won't).
-        - SUTA State SUTA is not calculated during a pay run.
+    >  - SUTA State SUTA is not calculated during a pay run.
-            If you want wages associated with this pay code to be subject to SUTA be sure this field is populated appropriately.
+    >      If you want wages associated with this pay code to be subject to SUTA be sure this field is populated appropriately.
-        - Workers' Comp - Workers Comp is not calculated during a pay run.
+    >  - Workers' Comp - Workers Comp is not calculated during a pay run.
-            If you want wages associated with this pay code to be subject to Workers Comp be sure this field is populated appropriately.
+    >      If you want wages associated with this pay code to be subject to Workers Comp be sure this field is populated appropriately.
-        - Shift Code - Informational Only
+    >  - Shift Code - Informational Only
-        - Department
+    >  - Department
-        - Position
+    >  - Position

 3. Enter appropriate dates in the 'Date From' and 'Date To' fields.
 These dates reflect the pay period the transaction is associated with.
 These are 'informational' dates and DO NOT drive 'when' the transaction is posted.